mlatysheva/nodejs2022Q4-service/README.md

 ## Testing

-### Running the tests inside the docker

-Once the application and database are running inside relevant Docker containers, open the terminal and enter:
+Once the application and database are running inside relevant Docker containers, run the tests by:

-- `npm run docker:test` to run the e2e tests inside the docker
+- `npm run test`

 ![Results of the tests inside Docker](screenshots/screenshot_docker_tests.png)